xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.8.11 =
+* minor improvements to several API filters
+* size of the debugging log is now limited
+* minor bugs fixed

 = 1.7.8.10 =
 * new and updated records by admin are validated if "Admin Record Edits are Validated" is enabled #1761